ssuresh1228/DevOps-notes/README.md

 # DevOps-notes
 ---
-- backup for devops notes and demos using Obsidian.md
+- remote backup for devops notes and demos using Obsidian.md
 - if cloning, make sure to set up a new vault
 ---